norouter/norouter/README.md

 # NoRouter: the easiest multi-host & multi-cloud networking ever.
-No root privilege required.
+No root privilege is required.

 NoRouter is the easiest multi-host & multi-cloud networking ever.
 And yet, NoRouter does not require any privilege such as `sudo` or `docker run --privileged`.